billyBillLiu/airbnb-review-dashboard/README.md

 >
 > ### 8/13/24
 >
-> - ✅ Updated UI and Styling
+> - ✅ Updated UI and Styling for overview
 > - ✅ Added summary box to overview
 >
 > ### 8/12/24